nugehood/nuge-website_1/content/gallery/index.md

 type: gallery
 ---

-Here you could view some of my design!s
+Here you could view some of my design!

 ---